 Bible verses about marriage and what they teach us

-Along with clearly stating the design for marriage, several bible verses about marriage go more in depth about the topic of marriage.
+Along with clearly stating the design for marriage, several bible marriage scriptures go more in-depth about the topic of marriage.
 The verses below can teach us all a little something about the significance of a union.

 “Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
 (Ecclesiastes 4:12)

 This scripture about marriage beautifully represents the partnership and support that comes with marriage.
 Once married, there is always someone there to have your back and support you whenever support is needed.

 Having that support provides an amazing sense of security and stability, unlike any other.
 This is why remaining unified is so important.